Hubley must resign, Watson should apologize over scathing LRT report, says former councillor | CBC News

-Councillor must resign, Watson should apologize, says ex-colleague over scathing LRT report
+Deans calls on Watson to apologize, Hubley to resign over scathing LRT report

 Former councillor Diane Deans calls just-retired city manager 'cowardly'